arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 On the other hand, we have `Try`, which represents a computation that can result in an `A` result (as long as the computation is successful) or in an exception if something has gone wrong.

-That is, there are only two possible implementations of `Try`: a `Try` instance where the operation has been successful, which is represented as `Success<A>`; or a `Try` instance where the computation has failed with a `Throwable`, which is represented as `Failure`.
+That is, there are only two possible implementations of `Try`: A `Try` instance where the operation has been successful, which is represented as `Success<A>`; or a `Try` instance where the computation has failed with a `Throwable`, which is represented as `Failure`.

-With just this explanation you might think that we are talking about an `Either<Throwable, A>`, and you are not wrong. `Try` can be implemented in terms of `Either`, but its use cases are very different.
+With just this explanation, you might think that we are talking about an `Either<Throwable, A>`, and you are not wrong. `Try` can be implemented in terms of `Either`, but its use cases are very different.

-If we know that an operation could result in a failure, for example, because it is code from a library over which we have no control, or better yet, some method from the language itself.
-We can use `Try` as a substitute for the well-known `try-catch`, allowing us to rise to all its goodness.
+If we know that an operation could result in a failure (e.g., because it is code from a library over which we have no control, or better yet, some method from the language itself), we can use `Try` as a substitute for the well-known `try-catch`, allowing us to rise to all its goodness.

 The following example represents the typical case when consuming Java code, where domain errors are represented with exceptions.